-Overwinter's cookbook
+Overwinter's Cookbook

 Hello!
-Welcome to my cookbook page :] Before we get into the recipes, I want to make it very clear that they are not my own.
-This is a collection of recipes I have tried online which will all be credited accordingly.
+Welcome to my cookbook page :] Before we get into the recipes, I want to make it very clear that many of these are not my own.
+This is mostly a collection of recipes I have tried online which will all be credited accordingly.
 I just want an easy place to keep all of them, especially any alterations I make to the recipe.
 The whole point of this is that I don't have a ton of money, time to go to the store, stock, cooking expertise, or space in my kitchen and I'm also only feeding one person (myself) so I'm trying to collect recipes I can make under those circumstances even if I have to alter them slightly.
 I wanted to share this online as well as I figured it could be helpful for others in the same situation as me :]

 Also!
 I know how frustrating it is to see a recipe that says it is "made with stuff you have in the house", so I'm going to be upfront.
 I don't have most "kitchen basics".
 If a recipe is marked "leftovers" or "kitchen staples" that means A. can be made using a very wide range of leftovers (if you can switch out any meat or veg for example) B. is made using items that are often "leftover" from main purchases such as bread ends or C. Is made using salt, pepper, margarine, or olive oil.